j-sripad/Roof_segmentation/README.md

 # Roof Segmentation from Aerial Imagery

-This repository contains code for project "Roof Segmentation from Aerial Imagery", submitted as final project for CSCI-B657 course.
+This repository contains code for project "Roof Segmentation from Aerial Imagery", submitted as final project for CSCI-B657(Computer Vision) course.

 Team members :
  - Sripad Joshi (joshisri)